department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-21-30.md

 - Pre-launch - Work with Matt on release plan for UAT portion (no need to submit UAT request yet)

 Dev
-- Build - Mobile nav updates
+- Build - Sub nav updates
-- Build - final bug fixes and clean up before QA
+- Build - Final bug fixes and clean up before QA
 - Pre-launch - Work with Matt on UAT plan for launch (how will we show the new profile to UAT participants?)

 **Logged-in homepage**